 Randy has represented states in the development and implementation of new markets for electric capacity in New England and the mid-Atlantic region.
 He has also conducted a retrospective review for a state regulatory commission of electric industry restructuring and evaluated the cost-effectiveness of options for supplying electricity in the future.
 He served as Special Counsel to a state legislative committee evaluating a proposed contract for an offshore wind-generation facility.
 He represented a state as a Special Assistant Attorney General in a proceeding before the FERC to evaluate the projected $831 million decommissioning of the Connecticut Yankee nuclear power plant and in FERC proceedings to establish market rules for the electric industry in New England.
 He served as Special Counsel to the California Public Utilities Commission in its investigation of the costs of the Diablo Canyon Nuclear Power Station, which analyzed the site selection, design and construction of Diablo Canyon and quantified the impact of identified instances of unreasonable management practices.
 His other experience spans a wide range of matters including a FERC proceeding to examine the cost of constructing the $8 billion Trans Alaska Pipeline System, a large civil Racketeer Influenced Corrupt Organization claim alleging fraudulent placement of insurance coverage in the London market, defense of a Robinson-Patman claim for disproportionate promotional payments, labor and employment discrimination suits and litigation for damages caused by a fire that destroyed a blimp hangar.
 The common thread in all of this work is the complexity of the subject matter and the demanding arbitration/litigation context.

-Randy has been identified as a “Super Lawyer” in Energy since 2008, was designated a “Groundbreaking Lawyer for 2009” by Public Utilities Fortnightly and was ranked by Best Lawyers in America (2012-2014) for his work in Energy Law.
+Randy was designated a “Groundbreaking Lawyer for 2009” by Public Utilities Fortnightly and is ranked by Best Lawyers in America (2012-2015) for his work in Energy Law.

 - Randy represents a state public service commission in connection with its examination of electric industry restructuring, its evaluation of stranded cost determinations, implementation of the Reliability Pricing Model in the PJM Interconnection and the possible exercise of market power wholesale energy markets.